nattvara/i-am-coming-from-google/README.md

 # I am coming from google firefox extension

-Adds a refereal header with the value `https://google.com` for specified domains.
+Adds a referer header with the value `https://google.com` for specified domains.

 The addon also clears all cookies and localstorage for the provided domains for every request.